 - Smash Drums Demo by PotamWorks

 - Zoe by apelab

-Developers who use the App Lab get access to a number of Oculus features that used to only be available on the official store:
+Developers who use the App Lab get access to several Meta features that used to only be available on the official store:

 - Automatic update distribution

 - App Analytics